brk-a/automate-the-boring-stuff-py/0x01-learn_py/0-intro.md

     * is guided by the apps listed in `settings.py`
     * migrations are portable across databases
 * `migrate` command reads all the `migrations` folders in the application folders then creates/evolves the tables in the db e.g. _db.sqlite3_
+### Flow of a web request in django
+* Model-View-Controller style
+* in other words the flow of a web request viz
+    * request arrives at an app
+    * incoming request url is compared to the list of paths in `urlpatterns` inside `urls.py`
+    * a `View` is selected when there is a url match; _View_ handles any db access, produces a response and delivers said response to browser
+        * _View_ accesses the db indirectly through an abstraction called a _model_
+    * browser parses and renders
-### MVC
+### MVC in django
 * Model-View-Controller
 * _Model_ --> the data of the app and the business rules used to manipulate the data (the persistent data kept in a store, say, a db)
 * _View_ --> element of the user interface e.g. text, checkbox items etc (HTML, CSS etc; the _look and feel of an app_)
 * _Controller_ --> manages how the Model and View communicate (the JS, Py etc; that is, the logic/_code that does the thinking and decison-making_)
     * Controller _orchestrates_; it is the conductor of all other aspects of MVC (brains of the operation, if you like)
-* recall [request-response cycle][def6]: user clicks on link, browser intercepts, browser sends a _GET_ request to web server, web server _web serves_, browser receives a response from web server, browser parses said response, browser renders data in response to user; the _web server web-serves_ part is covered by MVC
+* recall [request-response cycle](def6): user clicks on link, browser intercepts, browser sends a _GET_ request to web server, web server _web serves_, browser receives a response from web server, browser parses said response, browser renders data in response to user; the _web server web-serves_ part is covered by MVC
 * tasks inside the web server
     * handle input --> process any user input data; possibly store it in a db or perform an action on said data eg delete a record
     * store data --> decide which screen to send back to the user